 |2012-2023||The Canadian Legal Lexpert Directory—Leading lawyer in project finance, banking & financial institutions, infrastructure law, energy: electricity and private equity|

 |2019||Expert Guides: Best of the Best—Leading lawyer in project finance|

 |2017||Power Finance & Risk’s 15th Annual Deals and Firms of the Year Awards—Canada Attorney of the Year|

 Scott is an adjunct professor of law at Osgoode Hall Law School where he teaches commercial law.

-Before joining Torys, Scott advised on some of Europe’s largest financing transactions with international law firm Linklaters LLP in London, UK.
+Before joining Torys, Scott advised on some of Europe’s largest financing transactions with international law firm in London.
 While in Europe, Scott was also seconded to the international commercial bank ABN AMRO, where he was special legal adviser to the Global Head of Loan Syndications in Amsterdam, Netherlands.